University of South Florida St. Petersburg: USF Sailing Team

-Campus computing

-The Office of Campus Computing at USF's St. Petersburg campus is responsible for all functions that involve computing, data communication and Voice over IP services.
-Campus Computing Services and the St. Petersburg Regional Data Center are an integral part of the Office of Campus Computing.
-The Office of Campus Computing is also involved in the planning and implementation of the information technology infrastructure necessary to support the evolution of USF's St. Petersburg campus as a major research institution and its academic programs.

 Nelson Poynter Memorial Library

 The Nelson Poynter Memorial Library opened in 1996 to commemorate Nelson Poynter.
 The Nelson Poynter Memorial Library, serving the University of South Florida's St. Petersburg community, is an inviting place for students, faculty, and campus visitors to read, relax, research, or study.

 The Nelson Poynter Library has over a 200,000 volume collection featuring business, education, liberal arts, and marine science.
 Literature selections range from classics such as Herman Melville's Moby-Dick to the latest award-winning novels.
-A children's collection features outstanding juvenile and young adult books.
+A children's collection features juvenile and young adult books.

-The Poynter Library's Special Collections department offers outstanding collections of rare books, oral histories, and local history photographs and documents.
+The Poynter Library's Special Collections department has rare books, oral histories, and local history photographs and documents.
 Notable collections include the John C. Briggs Collection of Ichthyology and Natural History, the David Hubbell Mark Twain Collection, the Miller Family Collection of Presidential Signatures and Documents, and the Papers of Nelson Poynter.

 The library subscribes to more than 800 periodicals and newspapers, including Science, The Economist, Foreign Affairs, and local and national newspapers.
 Over 10,000 electronic journals and newspapers augmenting these print collections are accessible through the library's on the wireless network or on computers in the library's information commons.

 In 1950, when the Merchant Marine training base at Bayboro Harbor was deactivated, Nelson Poynter started a campaign to persuade the City of St. Petersburg to donate the land to the state.
 Poynter committed himself to donate $500,000 to help buy additional land for expansion and was the principal contributor and fundraiser for the first St. Petersburg campus library.
 On June 15, 1978, Nelson Poynter, his wife Marion, business and civic leaders, educators, and students took turns with eight gold-painted shovels to break ground for the first phase expansion of the campus.
 A few hours later, Nelson Poynter suffered a cerebral hemorrhage.
 Poynter died that same evening.
 That library would become Bayboro Hall, the Nelson Poynter Memorial Library would open in 1996 in his name.